Glossary of terms in biotechnology

 Germplasm

-The total genetic variability, represented by germ cells or seeds, available to a particular population of organisms.
+The total genetic variability, represented by germ cells or seeds, available

 Growth hormone (also called somatotropin)